 - Revolutionary Girl Utena has a rather notable remaster in that the grain reduction wasn't the biggest goal for them.
 In order to keep the fine lines and details in animation the show was famous for, they focused on color correction and redoing most of the sound effects.
 This has resulted in one of the best remasters of 90s anime, according for some reviewers, stating that it is on the same level as the Neon Genesis Evangelion 10th anniversary collection mentioned above.

 - Pokémon got the first episode remastered on Pokémon Smash on the 15th anniversary of the anime.
 The episode Holiday Hi-Jynx was also remastered in Japan, with Jynx recolored purple.
-The first thirteen movies were also remastered in High Definition for a Limited Edition Blu-ray set.
+Despite this edit, the episode remains banned in the U.S. The first thirteen movies were also remastered in high definition for a limited edition Blu-ray set.
 Of these, the first four and the eighth and ninth films have seen similar remasters outside Japan.
-The remasters for the first four movies each streamed for a brief period on Pokemon.com (and before that, the remaster for the first movie aired on Cartoon Network), and the first three of them were rereleased on DVD and Blu-ray on February 9, 2016, while the fourth, eighth and ninth movies were released on iTunes.
+The remasters for the first four movies each streamed for a brief period on Pokemon.com (and before that, the remaster for the first movie aired on Cartoon Network), and the first three of them were re-released on DVD and Blu-ray on February 9, 2016, while the fourth, eighth and ninth movies were released on iTunes.
 The trilogy was released on Blu-ray in Australia in December 2015.

-- Remastering many anime TV shows from the early 2000s is difficult because they were animated digitally in standard definition.
+- Remastering many anime TV shows from the 2000s onward is difficult because they were animated digitally and more often than not are locked in their original aspect ratios like their cel-animated predecessors.
 They would require an upscale, and the results often vary.
 Nonetheless, it has been done for early digi-paint shows like Fullmetal Alchemist, Blue Submarine No. 6, Shakugan no Shana, and Last Exile with mixed results.
 FUNimation also did their own upscales for later SD digi-paint shows like Ouran High School Host Club and Slayers Revolution, and Viz did one for Death Note.

 - Cowboy Bebop was mostly cel-animated, and benefited greatly from an HD remaster, though a few later episodes were entirely digitally animated and had to be upscaled.
 On the Blu-ray, they were noticeably of lower quality than the rest of the series.
 Ditto for Serial Experiments Lain from the same era.
 It's mostly cel-animated, but some shots were animated digitally and stuck out in the remaster.
 One Piece was animated in standard definition until around episode 200, when it switched to HD.
 HD upscales of original episodes don't look as good.